Windows container networking

 The following networking options are currently NOT supported on Windows:

-- Windows containers attached to l2bridge, NAT, and overlay networks do not support communicating over the IPv6 stack.
+- From Windows Server 2022 onwards, Windows containers attached to l2bridge networks support the IPv6 stack.
+However, Windows containers attached to NAT and overlay networks do not support communicating over the IPv6 stack.

 - Encrypted container communication via IPsec.